Table of contents

 1. Blue Dream

 Blue Dream is a Sativa-dominant hybrid that crosses two champion strains: Super Silver Haze (SSH) and Blueberry.
 Blue Dream is well-loved by both novices and experts alike for its balanced Sativa effect and pleasant taste.
-Blue Dream tends to contain a wide range of terpenes, which may help explain why the THC’s effects are not so overwhelming.
-Blue Dream is very approachable, and its popularity reflects this characteristic.
+Blue Dream contains a wide range of terpenes, which may help explain why the THC’s effects are not so overwhelming.

+The Blue Dream strain is very approachable, and its popularity reflects this characteristic.
 Blue Dream may work particularly well for stress, anxiety, and depression.
-Blue Dream is noted for its peppery, piney, herbal, and lavender taste, which suggests that this variety often contains the following terpenes: linalool, beta-caryophyllene, pinene, and myrcene.
+Blue Dream is known for its peppery, piney, herbal, and lavender taste, suggesting that this variety often contains the following terpenes: linalool, beta-caryophyllene, pinene, and myrcene.

-Cannatonic was specifically bred by Resin Seeds for its balanced THC and high-CBD content (usually, about double the amount of CBD to THC), making it ideal for those who want to avoid the psychoactive effects of THC, but want to take advantage of some of its painkilling properties.
+Cannatonic was bred for its balanced THC and high-CBD content (usually, about double the amount of CBD to THC), making it ideal for those who want to avoid the psychoactive effects of THC, but want to take advantage of some of its painkilling properties.
 Cannatonic is a cross between MK Ultra and G13 Haze.

-The strain AC/DC is a sub-type of Cannatonic with a particularly high amount of CBD.
+The strain AC/DC is a sub-type of Cannatonic with a high amount of CBD.
 Like many CBD-rich strains, Cannatonic could be particularly useful for stress, pain, anxiety, depression, and muscle spasms (and for some, migraines) during the daytime.
-Cannatonic is often described as having a herbal, pine, and pepper flavor profile, suggesting the presence of the terpenes pinene, myrcene, and beta-caryophyllene.
+Cannatonic is often described as having an herbal, pine, and pepper flavor profile, suggesting the presence of the terpenes pinene, myrcene, and beta-caryophyllene.

 Harlequin is another CBD-rich strain.
-Some have reported that Harlequin is slightly more “uplifting” compared to Cannatonic.
+Some have reported that Harlequin is slightly more “uplifting” than Cannatonic.
 Again, the low-THC and the high-CBD combination can make Harlequin very approachable for new users.
 Harlequin is a descendant of Colombian Gold, Nepali Indica, and Thai and Swiss landrace Sativas.

 Many people use Harlequin for pain, anxiety, and depression, especially during the daytime.
 The mango flavors associated with Harlequin could be due to the terpene myrcene.
 Harlequin may have a similar flavor profile to Cannatonic, meaning the terpenes in both strains are similar, but the concentrations are different in each.

 4. Northern Lights (NL)

 NL has also been used as a building block for many other strains for its stability, from SSH to White Widow.
-There are apparently 9 different original versions of NL, of which numbers 1, 2, 5, and 9 are the most desirable.
-There is a high amount of THC in NL, but there is some CBD in some variations as well, which can help balance out the THC.
-NL is often enjoyed at night time for its sleepy effects.
+There are nine different original versions of NL, of which numbers 1, 2, 5, and 9 are the most desirable.
+There is a high amount of THC in NL, but some variations have some CBD to balance the THC.

-Some have noted a slight energetic twist in some variations, which may be one reason why Northern Lights was picked to breed with several hazes, with the offspring being prize-winning strains like Super Silver Haze and NL5 x Haze.
+Some have noted a slight energetic twist in some variations, which may be one reason why the creators picked Northern Lights to breed with several hazes, with the offspring being prize-winning strains like Super Silver Haze and NL5 x Haze.

-Another classic Indica that comes from Thai stock, with some Afghani.
+Blueberry is another classic Indica that comes from Thai stock, with some Afghani.
 Blueberry is possibly one of the most crossed strains there is, which is a testament to the strength of its genetics.
 Blueberry and its variations will likely stay with us for quite some time, and the original will likely always be enjoyed for its potential for insomnia, pain relief, depression, anxiety, and stress.

 Crosses like Blue Moonshine (Blueberry x Afghani) and Blue Cheese (Blueberry x UK Cheese) have more potent effects.
 Blueberry is noted for its fruity, piney, lavender, and occasionally slightly peppery taste.
-This suggests the terpenes myrcene, pinene, linalool, beta-caryophyllene, and some terpinolene to be present in Blueberry and one of its many crosses.
+This suggests that myrcene, pinene, linalool, beta-caryophyllene, and some terpinolene are present in Blueberry and one of its many crosses.